AdobeDocs/campaign-classic.en/help/campaign/using/pressure-rules.md

    ![](assets/campaign_opt_create_a_rule_02.png)

 1. Change the execution order if needed.
 When multiple typology rules are applied as a **[!UICONTROL Typology]** set, the lower ordered rules are applied first.
 For more on this, refer to [Execution order](../../campaign/using/applying-rules.md#execution-order).
 1. In the **[!UICONTROL Calculation parameters]** section, define a frequency if you want to save targeting beyond the next daily re-arbitration execution.
-For more on this, refer to [Adjust calculation frequency](../../campaign/using/applying-rules.md#adjusting-calculation-frequency).
+For more on this, refer to [Adjusting calculation frequency](../../campaign/using/applying-rules.md#adjusting-calculation-frequency).
 1. Click the **[!UICONTROL Pressure]** tab and choose the calendar period during which the typology rule applies.

    ![](assets/campaign_opt_create_a_rule_03.png)